Follow my Journey

 In the end, I decided in favour of the truth, as always.

-In the end, I left a few images the way they were, not quite sure if they were inverted or not.
+In the end, I did leave a few images the way they were, not quite sure if they were inverted or not.
 Such as one inside a cabin showing how Rainer skinned a wolverine pelt.

 Satisfied with my work and my decisions, I named the images accordingly to their tags in the text and uploaded them all to the Author Account Centre of my publisher.

-That is when I realized that in this specific picture, Rainer was skinning with his left hand.
+That was when I realized that in this specific picture, Rainer was skinning with his left hand.

 Oh well.